-In this example, we will connect to an .mdb file database that contains tables of populated places around the world.
+In this example, we will connect to an .gpkg file database that contains a table of administrative place names around the world.

 In a new project we choose File - Create - New Data Source.
 The dropdown menu provides a list of favorites to choose from as well as a More... option.